23 Easy Ways to Make Lifelong Friends

 Something To Consider With Friendships

-It can be very intimidating to make friends as an adult.
-It’s equally as challenging to stay in touch with friends when life gets in the way.
+Making friends is not often an easy task, and it’s equally as challenging to stay in touch with friends when life gets in the way.

-What do you do that you think helps you build friendships?
+So, what do you do that helps you make lifelong friends?
 How do you maintain them?

 Well I love all these ideas!
 When it comes to community doesn’t it seem like we all want and need it, but don’t have the time or want to take the time to build it?
 I recently read something where the author, Erin Henry, shared ‘you have to do the thing to be the thing.’
 You can’t be fit if you don’t eat right and exercise, you can’t be wise unless you pause and reflect, you can’t be a photographer unless you practice taking pictures.
 We think about the end, without taking baby steps to get there.
 I think the same goes for community building.
 It’s little things and time that can build the best tribe of people.
 I love my people!